mahfuz1715/SmartParkingSystem/README.md

 For future improvements or extra feature, the Decorator Pattern allows us to "wrap" a basic slot with extra features dynamically.
 This keeps our class structure lean and flexible.

-Lab Task 4 – Architectural Design
+Lab Task 4: Architectural Design (Commit no-4)

 1. Introduction